w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

 Discuss ways to use text and semantic structure to communicate the organization of pages and documents.
-For example, using pages to split the content into logical units, landmarks to define page regions, and headings with their corresponding levels to group related information.
+For example, using pages to split the content into logical units, landmarks to define page regions, and headings with their corresponding rank levels to group related information.

 Discuss the use of diagrams and illustrations to help users understand the information provided in text.